jo3-l/blog/content/posts/proptest.md

 ---
-title: Property-Based Testing is (Almost) Magic
+title: Property-Based Testing is Magical
 date: '2024-08-11'
 summary: 'An exploration of property-based testing—a powerful technique for building robust test suites with minimal tedium.'
 description: 'An exploration of property-based testing—a powerful technique for building robust test suites with minimal tedium.'